Bennington College

-Bennington College is a private liberal arts college in Bennington, Vermont.
-Founded in 1932 as a women's college, it became co-educational in 1969.
-It claims to be the first college to include visual and performing arts as an equal partner in the liberal arts curriculum.
+Bennington College is a private liberal arts college in Bennington, Vermont, United States.
+Founded as a women’s college in 1932, it became co-educational in 1969.
 It is accredited by the New England Commission of Higher Education.

 History

 1920s

 The planning for the establishment of Bennington College began in 1924 and took nine years to be realized.
 While many people were involved, the four central figures in the founding of Bennington were Vincent Ravi Booth, Mr. and Mrs. Hall Park McCullough, and William Heard Kilpatrick.

 A Women's Committee, headed by Mrs. Hall Park McCullough, organized the Colony Club Meeting in 1924, which brought together some 500 civic leaders and educators from across the country.
 As a result of the Colony Club Meeting, a charter was secured and a board of trustees formed for Bennington College.
-One of the trustees, John Dewey, helped shape many of the college's signature programs such as The Plan Process and Field Work Term through his educational principles.
+American educator John Dewey, helped shape many of the college's signature programs such as The Plan Process and Field Work Term through his educational principles.

 In 1928, six years before the college would begin, Robert Devore Leigh was recruited by the Bennington College executive committee to serve as the first president of Bennington.
 Leigh presided over the forging of Bennington's structure and its early operation.
 In 1929 Leigh authored the Bennington College Prospectus which outlined the "Bennington idea".